-The result means Madrid will qualify for the knockout stages barring a freak set of results, as third-placed Copenhagen is six points behind with a vastly inferior goal difference.
-Juventus is now bottom of the group, but only one point behind Copenhagen and Galatasaray.
+The result means Real will qualify for the knockout stages barring a freak set of results, as third-placed Copenhagen are six points behind with a vastly inferior goal difference.
+Juventus are now bottom of the group, but only one point behind Copenhagen and Galatasaray.

-Giorgio Chiellini was suspended for the hosts after being sent off in the return fixture, so Leonardo Bonucci deputized from the start for the home side.
+Giorgio Chiellini was suspended for the hosts after being sent off in the return fixture, so Leonardo Bonucci deputised from the start for the home side.

-Real named the now familiar front three of Karim Benzema, Ronaldo and Bale, while Raphael Varane partnered Pepe in the center of defense.
+Real named the now familiar front three of Karim Benzema, Ronaldo and Bale, while Raphael Varane partnered Pepe in the centre of defence.

 The visitors made the brighter start, but Juventus grew into the game and were twice thwarted by the returning Iker Casillas.

-Varane was whistled for catching Paul Pogba's trailing leg, and the resulting spot-kick was dispatched high into the goal by Vidal.
+Varane was penalised for catching Paul Pogba's trailing leg and the resulting spot-kick was dispatched high into the goal by Vidal.

-Real pressed much higher up the pitch in the second half and were rewarded with an euqalizer in the 52nd minute.
+Real pressed much higher up the pitch in the second half and were rewarded with an equaliser in the 52nd minute.

-Martin Caceres' lazy backpass was deflected into the path of Benzema and his through ball was collected by Ronaldo, who applied a cool finish beyond Gianluigi Buffon.
+Martin Caceres' slack backpass was deflected into the path of Benzema and his throughball was collected by Ronaldo, who applied a cool finish beyond Gianluigi Buffon.

-Real nearly applied additional punishment four minutes later when Xabi Alonso's thunderous half-volley cannoned back off the crossbar.
+Real nearly punished Juventus further four minutes later when Xabi Alonso's thunderous half-volley cannoned back off the crossbar.

 After surviving that scare, the hosts nearly retook the lead when Claudio Marchisio was twice denied, first by Casillas and then by Pepe's goal-line block.

-Yet Juventus was back level six minutes later, Caceres atoning for his earlier error with a teasing cross that Llorente stooped low to head home.
+Yet Juventus were back level six minutes later, Caceres atoning for his earlier error with a teasing cross that Llorente stooped low to head home.

-The home fans almost had the chance to celebrate a winner, but were once again frustrated by Casillas as he kept out a long-distance effort from Tevez.
+The home fans almost had the chance to celebrate a winner, but were once again frustrated by Casillas as he kept out Tevez's long-distance effort.